 It should be noted that excluded students are not factored into the calculation of the median, but are still eligible for student weight trimming.
 Using excluded students in the median calculation would lower trimming thresholds since excluded students do not experience student nonresponse and, thus, generally have smaller weights than assessed students.
 However, it is plausible for excluded students to have excessively large weights due to the compounding of the other weighting components.

-In the 2004 assessment, relatively few students had weights considered excessively large.
-Out of 26,020 students included in the combined 2004 assessment samples, 40 students required student weight trimming.
+In the 2005 assessment, relatively few students had weights considered excessively large.
+Out of the approximately 1.1 million students included in the combined 2005 assessment samples, fewer than 400 students required student weight trimming.